 Air Filter FAQ

 Yes, both AC filters and furnace filters are the same thing.
 We categorize filters based on their intended use to make filter shopping easier for the customer.
 During the summer months you are more likely to search for AC filters.
 While during colder winter months you are looking to buy furnace filters.
 A good tip for remembering when to change your filters is to replace them at the start of each new season.

 Always point the arrow on the box in the direction of airflow.
 If you are unsure the direction of airflow turn on the system fan.
 Do not remove the old filter before checking airflow as this might allow dirt or debris to escape.

-The Minimum Efficiency Reporting Value (MERV) is used by manufacturers to explain how efficent the air filter is at trapping airborne particles.
+The Minimum Efficiency Reporting Value (MERV) is used by manufacturers to explain how efficient the air filter is at trapping airborne particles.
 A higher MERV rating means cleaner air but reduced air flow.
-MERV 8 filters capture 80% of airborn particles like pollen, dust mites, mold spores, and pet dander down to 3 microns in size.
+MERV 8 filters capture 80% of airborne particles like pollen, dust mites, mold spores, and pet dander down to 3 microns in size.
 MERV 11 air filters capture up to 95% of the above mentioned airborne particles down to 1 micron in size.
-If you choose a MERV 13 filter expect greatly diminished airflow but improved filtration of bacteria, tobacco smoke, and cooking oil down to 0.3 micorn in size.
+If you choose a MERV 13 filter expect greatly diminished airflow but improved filtration of bacteria, tobacco smoke, and cooking oil down to 0.3 micron in size.
 Before you choose a MERV rating check with your HVAC manufacturer to see what your system is designed to handle.
 Picking the wrong filter can impact air flow and reduce equipment life.

 Replace your air filters every 3 months.
 You may need to replace your filters more frequently depending on air quality.
 If you are unsure about indoor air quailty check the filter monthly.
 If you notice the filter material is greatly discolored or noticably dirty change out the filter.
 Failing to replace air filters as recommened can lead to reduced system efficieny, greater energy costs, and poor air quailty.